2020 Tampa Bay Vipers season

-The 2020 Tampa Bay Vipers season was the first season for the Tampa Bay Vipers as a professional American football franchise.
+The 2020 Tampa Bay Vipers season was the only season for the Tampa Bay Vipers as a professional American football franchise.
 They played as charter members of the XFL, one of eight teams to compete in the league for the 2020 season.
 The Vipers played their home games at Raymond James Stadium and were led by head coach Marc Trestman.

 Their inaugural season was cut short due to the COVID-19 pandemic and the XFL officially suspended operations for the remainder of the season on March 20, 2020.